About Us - DEI for Parents

 Who We Are

-The goal of the guidebooks is not to brainwash children into a 'socialist' way of thinking, but to help parents simply, honestly, and at an appropriate age-level, discuss and respond to children's curiosity about contemporary cultural issues.
+Our goal is for these booklets to become the go-to resource for parents to learn how to simply, honestly, and at an appropriate age-level, discuss and respond to children's curiosity about contemporary cultural issues.

 First, they're short.
 No need for a big time commitment.
 And no need to remember large chunks of parenting advice.

-Each one of our guidebooks focuses on a stand-alone DEI topic so you don't have to buy a 300-page parenting book with chapters that don't really apply to you.
+Each one of our booklets focuses on a stand-alone DEI topic so you don't have to buy a 300-page parenting book with chapters that don't really apply to you.

-Also, each guidebook includes step-by-step instructions for the best way to get your message across - things like how to learn what your child already knows, how to explain the basics without losing their attention, how to answer inevitable questions, and what you can do around the house to support the moral you're trying to teach.
+Also, each booklet provides specific step-by-step instructions for getting your message across - things like how to learn what your child already knows, how to explain the basics without losing their attention, how to answer inevitable questions, and what you can do around the house to cultivate the value you're trying to teach.

-Lastly, our guidebooks are written to provide the greatest amount of ideas and suggestions using the least amount of words.
+Lastly, our booklets are written to provide the greatest amount of ideas and practical suggestions using the least amount of words.
 Our author was a single mom, lived through the daily race against time, and knows how important it is to find what you need.
 Now!

 Kids Ages

-We write our guidebooks with parents of elementary-school kids in mind.
+We write our booklets for parents of kids ages 6-12.
 That said, we're aware that there are different maturity levels at every age and parents know best what is and isn't appropriate for their own child.

 Author Scoop